gal-axis/endcycle-vs-server/README.md

 ## Headless Setup (Debian virtual server)

 * First create an debian server on a platform of your choice (DigitalOcean, Vultr, etc.)
   * You can also select any other linux variant, as long as it supports Java 8.
-But beware of this option as you will have to adapt the install script
+But beware of this option as you will have to adapt the install script manually
 * Login to your server via SSH
 * Create a directory anywhere you'd like
 * Update repositories (`sudo apt update`) and install git (`sudo apt install git`)